SeungjooKimSJ/portfolio-webpage/README.md

 # portfolio-webpage
 My portfolio-webpage that introduce myself using HTML, CSS, and JavaScript.

+# Technologies Used
+* JavaScript
+* HTML5
+* CSS3

 # Live Site
 https://seungjookimsj.netlify.app/

+# Current Feature List
+1. User can see navbar.
+2. User can see sections html.
+3. User can see sections css.
+4. User can see response webpage.
+5. User can see response webpage finalization.

 # Images
 - Desktop version